FabrizioSandri/data-mining-project/README.md

    system**.
 This algorithm may take several minutes to complete it's execution.

-Once the aforementioned algorithms stop, the utility matrix filled with the missing ratings will be located in the `data/synthetic` or `data/real` folder containing the datasets, under the name of `predicted_utility.csv`.
+Once the aforementioned algorithm stops, the utility matrix filled with the missing ratings will be located in the `data/synthetic` or `data/real` folder containing the datasets, under the name of `predicted_utility.csv`.
+If you used a custom dataset than the file `predicted_utility.csv` will be located inside that dataset folder.

 ### Experimental evaluation tests

-As already discussed option `1` allows to run the various version of the recommendation system, whereas the other options are all meant to measure the quality of the recommendation system both in terms of time performance and also in therms of accuracy of the recommendations.
-Recall the prompt showed after running
+As previously noted, option `1` provides for the execution of several versions of the recommendation system, whilst the other choices are all intended to assess the quality of the recommendation system in terms of both time performance and recommendation accuracy.
+Remember the prompt that appeared after executing `python3 src/main.py`:
 ```
 > python3 src/main.py